choria-legacy/marionette-collective/website/simplerpc/agents.md

 ### Meta Data and Initialization
 Simple RPC agents still need meta data like in [WritingAgents], without it you'll just have some defaults assigned, code below adds the meta data to our agent:

+**NOTE**: As of version 2.1.1 the _metadata_ section is deprecated, all agents must have DDL files with this information in them.

 {% highlight ruby linenos %}
 module MCollective